 6. Build an Email List (Fiction/Non-Fiction)

 Include a free bonus (character art, chapter 1 of next book, resource guide) in your books that requires email signup.
 Use this list to launch new books to guaranteed buyers.
 A 5,000-person email list can generate 200-500 sales on launch day, rocketing your book to bestseller ranks.
+Running giveaways through platforms like Sweepzy is another proven way to rapidly grow your author email list—offer a signed copy or bundle of your books as a prize to attract engaged readers who genuinely want your content.

 7. Reinvest Profits Strategically